 Dependencies

-To use this parameter, set the Parameterization parameter to Assume rectangular parallel fins.
+To use this parameter, set for the parameter Parameterization meaning Assume rectangular parallel fins.

 The distance between the edges.